Lioo7/Final-Project/README.md

 For Windows users, you can refer to [this tutorial](https://www.youtube.com/watch?v=ow2jROvxyH4) on setting environment variables.

 After defining the environment variables using the instructions above, continue with the installation steps:
-<br>5.
+<br>7.
+Install MySQL server and client packages: `sudo apt install mysql-server mysql-client`.
+<br>8.
 To initialize the database, run the command: `python sql_Initialization.py`.
-<br>6.
+<br>9.
 Start the server by navigating to the server directory and running the command: `python app.py`.
-<br>7.
+<br>10.
 On a new terminal, start the client by navigating to the client directory and running the command: `npm start`.
-<br>8.
+<br>11.
 Open the client-side application in your web browser: `http://localhost:5000`.
-<br>9.
+<br>12.
 You're ready to actively participate in the budget voting process!

 ## Testing